Snorri Sturluson: The end of Snorri and the Commonwealth

 The reign of Haakon IV (Hákon Hákonarson), King of Norway, was troubled by civil war relating to questions of succession and was at various times divided into quasi-independent regions under rival contenders.
 There were always plots against the king and questions of loyalty but he nevertheless managed to build up the Norwegian state from what it had been.

 When Snorri arrived in Norway for the second time, it was clear to the king that he was no longer a reliable agent.
 The conflict between Haakon and Skúli was beginning to escalate into civil war.
-Snorri stayed with the jarl, or chieftain, and his son and the jarl made him a jarl hoping to command his allegiance.
-In August 1238, Sighvatur and four of his sons (Sturla, Markús, Kolbeinn, and Þórður Krókur, the latter two being executed after the battle), were killed at the Battle of Örlygsstaðir in Iceland against Gissur Þorvaldsson and Kolbein the Young, chiefs whom they had provoked.
+Snorri stayed with the jarl and his son, and the jarl gave him the jarl title, hoping to command his allegiance.
+In August 1238, Sighvatur and four of his sons (Sturla, Markús, Kolbeinn, and Þórður Krókur, the latter two executed after the battle), were killed at the Battle of Örlygsstaðir in Iceland against Gissur Þorvaldsson and Kolbein the Young, chiefs whom they had provoked.
 Snorri, Órækja, and Þorleifur requested permission to return home.
 As the king now could not predict Snorri's behavior, permission was denied.
 He was explicitly ordered to remain in Norway on the basis of his honorary rank.
 Skúli on the other hand gave permission and helped them book passage.